jsitompul/automatic-sudoku-solver-with-pyautogui/README.md

 ## Notes

 - Ensure the application where you want to input the solution is active before running the script.
-(Example: https://sudoku.com)
 - The script assumes a standard 9x9 Sudoku grid.

 ## Contributing